pjaos/retirement_finances/README.md

 # Installing on Windows

-- To install onto a Linux PC ensure you have python 3.12 installed.
-Details of how to install python can be found [here](https://docs.python.org/3.12/using/windows.html).
-When the initial screen is displayed you mus select the 'Add Python to PATH' checkbox.
+Installing the retirement finances package onto a Windows PC no longer requires that Python is installed.

-- Double click on installers/windows/Retirement_Finances_4.4.exe (4.4 version may change) file and step through the installation.
+- Double click on the installers/windows/Retirement_Finances_5.0.exe and step through the installation wizard.

-The installation may take several minutes to complete.
 When complete the Retirement_Finances launcher can be found from the Windows Start button.

 # Using the software